 If you were seriously injured, your auto insurance policy’s PIP coverage might not be enough to cover your needs.
 PIP only typically pays a certain percentage of your lost wages and medical expenses, and insurance usually covers no damages for pain and suffering.
 To claim these damages, you may need to file a lawsuit instead.

 When you take your case through the court system instead of insurance, you may claim financial compensation for the full value of any damages you faced, including medical expenses, lost wages, and pain and suffering damages.
 If your car insurance should cover the case, you must meet certain exceptions to sue instead.
 Typically, you can sue for “permanent” injuries, which can include substantial scarring or injuries that affect a bodily function.
 You can also sue if the damages you faced total more than $10,000.
 With the current cost of medical care, it may not take much for your case to total at least $10,000, opening your opportunity to sue.

 If a loved one was killed in a particularly serious car accident case in a parking lot, you can always sue for wrongful death.

 Call Our Miami Parking Lot Pedestrian Accident Attorney Today

 If you or a loved one was injured in an accident in a parking lot, contact Miami pedestrian parking lot accident lawyer Prosper Shaked today.
-The Law Offices of Prosper Shaked offer free legal consultations to injury victims to help them understand the damages they may be entitled to and how their case can proceed.
+Prosper Shaked Accident Injury Attorneys PA offer free legal consultations to injury victims to help them understand the damages they may be entitled to and how their case can proceed.
 For help with your case and to schedule a free legal consultation, contact our law offices today at (305) 694-2676.